dsc-iem/Cysec-Hacktoberfest/README.md

 ***Reverse Shell***

 `A Reverse Shell is a common tool used by attackers to take control of a victim machine.
 The attacker listens for incomimng connection requests as the victim tries to connect back to it.
 The attacker can now execute various tasks on the remote victim achine like Spawning a shell , taking a screenshot , uploading and downloading files, etc.`

+***MITM Over ARP***

+`The Address Resolution Protocol (ARP) is a communication protocol used for discovering the link layer address, such as a MAC address, associated with a given internet layer address, typically an IPv4 address.The ARP protocol lacks any authentication mechanism which allows for performing Man-In-The-Middle Attacks.
+`

 ### Head over to the directories to know more.